NeuroDiab/UVAPadovaAPI/README.md

 # An application programming interface for the widely used academic version of the UVA/Padova Type 1 Diabetes Metabolic simulator

 The UVA/Padova Type 1 Diabetes Simulator is a widely applied tool to test control algorithms among diabetes researchers.
-The academic version is implemented in Matlab, while Matlab is very popular in the academic field, Python is the most popular programming language.
-We developed an application programming interface (API) for the simulator in Python, and an additional Python wrapper for easier usage.
-The interface is designed with the specific purpose of testing control algorithms, thus it doesn't provide the full functionality of the Matlab simulator.
-The developed API is tested for different simulation scenarios, showcasing identical results between the API and the original simulator.
+The academic version is implemented in Matlab; while Matlab is very popular in the academic field, Python is the most popular programming language.
+We developed an application programming interface (API) for the simulator in Python, and a representational state transfer (REST) API for additional extension route with a Python reference implementation for easier usage.
+The interface is designed with the specific purpose of testing control algorithms, thus it does not provide the full functionality of the Matlab simulator.
+The developed API is tested for different simulation scenarios, showcasing identical results between the API and the programming interface of the original simulator.
+Additional information and the source code can be found in https://github.com/NeuroDiab/UVAPadovaAPI.

 ## What can I do with the API?